arturh85/gamejam2020/README.md

 ![Screenshot](screenshots/game.png)

+## Network Port

+You need to open `Port 10567` on your router to host a server.

 ## Controls

 - Move with `WASD`, shoot with `Left Mouse Click` or `Space`, change weapons with `1-7` or `mouse wheel`, toggle flashlight with `F` and toggle music with `M`.